 OPCA's Public Policy Priorities

-In line with these goals, the following set of priorites were shaped by the OPCA Policy Committee and approved by the OPCA Board of Directors on November 15, 2019 and will guide OPCA's government relations actions and advocacy this year.
+In line with these goals, the following set of priorities were shaped by the OPCA Policy Committee and approved by the OPCA Board of Directors and will guide OPCA's government relations actions and advocacy.

 - Delivery of Culturally Responsive Whole Person Integrated Care and Support Services